wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

          {% endhighlight %}

        to install the requirements for the aligner.

-    d) Run the build script via freezing/freeze.sh.
+    d) Run the build script via

+       {% highlight shell %}
+        freezing/freeze.sh
+       {% endhighlight %}

       There will now be a montreal-forced-aligner folder in the dist folder.
 This folder should contain a bin folder with the two executables mfa_align and mfa_train_and_align that should be used for alignment.